 - Avoid heavy physical exertion: no sports, no running, no strenuous activity for the first two weeks.

-- Keep in touch with your surgeon: schedule a follow-up at the end of the two-week period to assess healing and prepare for implant insertion.
+- Maintain contact with your surgeon: schedule a follow-up at the end of the two weeks to assess healing and prepare for the start of the post-penile implant procedure.

 Conclusion